 Now, the first step is that you are going to want to finish the edge of the hem so that the fabric doesn’t ravel.
 If you have a serger, this is the time to use it.
 If you do not, I recommend zig zagging the edge.
 I don’t like to use hem tape or hem lace as they end up puckering, and then your edge doesn’t lay flat against the pants.

 After you serge the edge, leave a thread tail.
-Thread the tail onto a big eyed needle and weave the tail back into the serged area and then cut it off.
+Thread the tail onto a big eyed needle and weave the tail back into the serged area and then cut it off (as you see in the photo below).
 If you just cut off the thread tail, without weaving it back through, it will unravel and you’ll have an ugly sight and a weakened serged edge.
-You can also zig zag it back into the serged edged using a regular sewing machine.
+You can also zig zag it back onto the serged edged using a regular sewing machine.

-Set up your machine for a blind stitch using the blind stitch hem foot if your machine has one.
-Check your machine’s manual for details on the set up of the foot and the dials on the machine.
-If it does not have this type of a foot, you should be able to buy one at your local sewing machine dealer, online from the manufacturer, or a place like ebay.
-If that is not feasable, you can hand stitch the hem with a needle and thread.
+Set up your machine for a blind stitch using the blind stitch hem foot, if your machine has one.
+Check your machine’s manual for details on how to attach the hem foot and where the dials should be set on your machine so that the machine can sew the blind stitch.
+If your machine does not have this type of a foot, you should be able to buy one at your local sewing machine dealer, online from the manufacturer, or a website like ebay or Amazon.
+If that is not feasible, you can hand stitch the hem with a needle and thread.

-Stitch around the hem.
+Stitch all the way around the hem.
 The machine will take two or three stitches on the flat (or the fabric to the right of the needle) side of the fabric and then take one tiny stitch into the fold, so that it is barely noticeable from the right side.
+If it takes too big of a stitch onto the folded edge of the hem, then turn your dial to make a more narrow stitch.

 Instead of taking out the stitches of the hem on the lining, I trimmed off the old hem as close to the old stitching as possible.
 This saves valuable time.